evanwills/regex_test_react/README_API.md

 `validate` requests have two POST fields:

 * "`action`" with a value of "`validate`"
-* "`regex`" containing a JSON object with the following structure
+* "`regex`" containing a Regex JSON object with the following structure
 ``` json
 {
   "delimiterClose": "",